Li Yu (Southern Tang): Death

 He was poisoned by the Song emperor Taizong in 978, after he had written a poem that, in a veiled manner, lamented the destruction of his empire and the rape of his second wife Empress Zhou the Younger by the Song emperor.
 After his death, he was posthumously created the Prince of Wu (吳王).

+This claim is likely a fictional account originating from Southern Song dynasty novels.
+According to official historical sources, including the History of Song (Song Shi), he is described as having turned gray before the age of thirty.
+Likewise, the widely circulated story concerning Empress Xiao Zhou (the Younger Zhou Empress) and Emperor Taizong of Song (Zhao Guangyi) does not appear in contemporary historical records and is generally regarded as a fictional narrative originating from Southern Song novels and unofficial tales (yeshi).

 Writing

 Li was interested in cí poetry, which sometimes seems to characterize poetry of the Song Dynasty.
 However, he is not a Song poet: the Southern Tang is more a successor of Tang and precursor of the Song side that existed during the Tang-Song transition, also known as the Five Dynasties and Ten Kingdoms period.
 Li Yu represents both a continuation of the Tang poetry tradition, as well as representing the cí poetic style associated with the poetry of Song.

 Li Houzhu devoted much of his time to pleasure-making and literature, and this is reflected in his early poems.
 A second phase of Li's cí poems seems to have been the development of an even sadder style after the death of his wife, in 964.
 His saddest, poems were composed during the years of his captivity, after he formally abdicated his reign to the Song, in 975.
-He was created the Marquess of Disobeyed Edicts (違命侯), a token title only.
-Actually, he was a prisoner, though with the outward accoutrements of a prince.
-Li's works from this period dwell on his regret for the lost kingdom and the pleasures it had brought him.
+He was created the Marquess of Disobidience (違命侯), a deliberately humiliating title for his prolonged resistance and delayed surrender.
+Though with the outward accoutrements of a prince, Li was a prisoner.
+Li's works from this period dwell on his regret for the lost kingdom.

 He developed the ci by broadening its scope from love to history and philosophy, particularly in his later works.
 He also introduced the two stanza form, and made use of contrasts between longer lines of nine characters and shorter ones of three and five.
 Only 45 of his ci poems survive, thirty of which have been verified to be his authentic works, the other of which are possibly composed by other writers.
 Also, seventeen shi style poems remain to his credit.
-His story is the subject of Cantonese operas.